MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/viewcell.md

   }
 }
 ```
-The `NativeCell` class is created in the portable class library (PCL) project and defines the API for the custom cell.
+The `NativeCell` class is created in the .NET Standard library project and defines the API for the custom cell.
 The custom cell exposes `Name`, `Category`, and `ImageFilename` properties that can be displayed through data binding.
 For more information about data binding, see [Data Binding Basics](~/xamarin-forms/xaml/xaml-basics/data-binding-basics.md).

 <a name="Consuming_the_Custom_Cell" />

 ## Consuming the Custom Cell

-The `NativeCell` custom cell can be referenced in Xaml in the PCL project by declaring a namespace for its location and using the namespace prefix on the custom cell element.
+The `NativeCell` custom cell can be referenced in Xaml in the .NET Standard library project by declaring a namespace for its location and using the namespace prefix on the custom cell element.
 The following code example shows how the `NativeCell` custom cell can be consumed by a XAML page:

 ```xaml
 <ContentPage ...